-CROss Alliance® as acquired a specific expertise in QTc prolongation studies performed in HV and in cooperation with ERT (leading provider for cardiac safety), is able to offers a full service QTc prolongation study compliant with the different US and EU regulatory requests.
+CROss Alliance® has acquired a specific expertise in QTc prolongation studies performed in HV and in cooperation with ERT (leading provider for cardiac safety), is able to offer a full service QTc prolongation study compliant with the different US and EU regulatory requests.

 To learn more about CROSS & ERT cooperation: